“When I Search in Google It Redirects to Yahoo” Issue

-Furthermore the Google redirects to Yahoo may also happen to lack encryption (HTTPS).
-If there is not a green padlock on your URL, this is a clear indicator of an unethical behavior and this means that the threat and security risks for your computer are quite a lot.
+Furthermore, this redirect may also happen due to a lack of encryption (HTTPS).
+If there is no green padlock on your URL, this is a clear indicator of unethical behavior.
+This means that the threat and security risks for your computer are quite a lot.

 - Pop-ups on your screen with audio and video.

 - Taken down banners spaces and replaced with other third-party banners.

 The advertisements that may be shown in relation to the Google redirects to Yahoo issue may lead you to suspicious websites, including:

 - Tech support scam sites that may fake an infection on your computer to get you to call a fake tech support number.